-Submitted by Australia, Canada, Germany, Japan, Malaysia, Republic of Korea and Switzerland

-I. Introduction

-- 1. The confidence-building measures (CBMs) have played a great role in preventing or reducing the occurrence of ambiguities, doubts and suspicions among State Parties.
+Co-sponsored by Australia, Germany, Malaysia, and Switzerland I. Introduction - 1.
+The confidence-building measures (CBMs) have played an important role in preventing or reducing the occurrence of ambiguities, doubts and suspicions among State Parties.
 The CBMs were introduced and agreed upon at the Second and Third Review Conferences in order to contribute to enhancing transparency and confidence under Article V of the BWC. - 2.
 The Eighth Review Conference emphasized the importance of the exchange of information among States Parties through the CBMs and noted that exchange of information had contributed to enhancing transparency and building confidence.
-It also recognized the technical difficulties experienced by some States Parties in completing full and timely submissions and noted the desirability of making the CBMs more user-friendly and stressed the need to ensure that they provide relevant and appropriate information to States Parties. - 3.
-Statistics show that the level of CBM participation declined in 2013, and that engagement by States Parties continues to remain low even after the introduction of the updated forms.
-In fact, only 82 States Parties, only about half of total number States Parties fulfilled their political commitment and submitted CBMs in 2016.
-It is also understood that some States Parties encounter a range of difficulties in completing CBM forms, beyond mere technical challenges.
+It also recognized the technical difficulties experienced by some States Parties in completing full and timely submissions, noted the desirability of making the CBMs more user-friendly and stressed the need to ensure that they provide relevant and appropriate information to States Parties. - 3.
+Statistics show a clear upward trend in the level of CBM participation since 2013.
+Nevertheless, engagement by States Parties continues to remain low even after the introduction of the updated forms.
+In fact, only half of the States Parties submitted CBMs in 2017.
+One of the reasons for this low engagement is that some States Parties encounter a range of difficulties in completing CBM forms, beyond mere technical challenges.
 For example, some States Parties have difficulties in coordination among relevant governmental agencies.
-Therefore, this working paper proposes that States Parties submit CBM forms using a "step-by-step approach" as a practical way of achieving the end-goal of "full and timely" CBM participation.
+Therefore, this working paper proposes that States Parties submit CBM forms GE.18-12876(E)

-GE.17-21540(E)